 This particular chart is for the Super Sena game.
 It shows you the probability of a template being used in every 100 drawings and the calculations can be confirmed by the drawings map for that game.
 The site also goes one step further to simplify the number selection process by splitting the colored templates into two separate groups.

-• Types of classify templates by the number of times colors repeat.
+• Types of classified templates by the number of times colors repeat.

 • Starts are classified by the color at the beginning of a template and the probability of how many times it will show up.